-I'm now working in conjunction with Race Engine Technology magazine.
+This started as a article for Race Engine Technology magazine.
 The remit is to build a engine as it would have been in 1976, using off the shelf parts, a set of feeler gauges and a dial gauge and the engine will rev to 12,000 rpm and produce 170bhp.

-Car-calc is a microsoft excel workbook that works out in seconds common engine calculations and allows you to keep everything in one place, I first wrote this program on a Sinclair Spectrum in 1981 for my local college.
+Car-calc is a Microsoft excel workbook that works out in seconds common engine calculations and allows you to keep everything in one place, I first wrote this program on a Sinclair Spectrum in 1981 for my local college.

 The first part in the program is to work out rpm, diff ratio, gear ratio, tyre and wheel size = MPH or KPH.
 This is useful when you are trying to maximise the engine revs to mph.